LimeChain/zest/README.md

 #  `coverage_strategy` being `instrument-coverage`       (Default)
 #               `path` being `./examples/setter/anchor/` (from config file)
 #             `branch` being `false`                     (CLI override)
-solime cov --config ./my_solime_config.toml --branch false
+zest cov --config ./my_zest_config.toml --branch false
 ```

 > [!NOTE]
-> Check `solime --help` and `solime coverage --help` for more info
+> Check `zest --help` and `zest coverage --help` for more info

 > [!NOTE]
 > More info on the different strategies can be found [here](https://doc.rust-lang.org/beta/rustc/instrument-coverage.html)

 ## Program compatibility

-Currently, `solime` only supports testing programs, written in Rust, with tests written in Rust (usually using [solana-program-test](https://crates.io/crates/solana-program-test), as opposed to the *classic* `Typescript` tests), which do not depend on the `cargo-{build,test}-sbf` toolchain.
-A.K.A if `cargo test` works for you (not `cargo test-sbf`), then `solime` will too
+Currently, `zest` only supports testing programs, written in Rust, with tests written in Rust (usually using [solana-program-test](https://crates.io/crates/solana-program-test), as opposed to the *classic* `Typescript` tests), which do not depend on the `cargo-{build,test}-sbf` toolchain.
+A.K.A if `cargo test` works for you (not `cargo test-sbf`), then `zest` will too

-Here's a small list of publicly available Solana programs that we've tested if they work with `solime` or not:
+Here's a small list of publicly available Solana programs that we've tested if they work with `zest` or not:

 Works on: